X-ray emission in IllustrisTNG circum-cluster environments. II -- Possible origins of the soft X-ray excess emission: Discussion

 \subsection{Interpretations of the soft excess outside clusters}

-It is important to point out that the meaning of soft X--ray excess outside clusters ($>2 \ r_{200}$) is different from its usual definition as an excess of soft-X emission above the hot ICM inside a given cluster.
-In this circum--cluster medium, the excess now refers to the relative importance between soft X--ray emission from warm and that of hot gas induced by any structures that are neighbor to the central cluster, and not just the central cluster itself.
-An investigation of this region will be the subject of a follow--up paper that will focus on the X-rays emission by distinguishing the structures (clusters, groups, filaments, and clumps) rather than the current X-ray ratio between gas phases.
+It is important to point out that the meaning of the soft X--ray excess outside clusters ($>2 \ r_{200}$) is different from its usual definition as an excess of soft-X emission above the hot ICM inside a given cluster.
+In this circumcluster medium, the excess now refers to the relative importance between soft X--ray emission from warm and that of hot gas induced by any structures that are neighbor to the central cluster, and not just the central cluster itself.
+An investigation of this region will be the subject of a follow--up paper, which will focus on the X-rays emission by distinguishing the structures (clusters, groups, filaments, and clumps) instead of the current X-ray ratio of the gas phases.
 This study goes beyond the scopes of this paper.

-In general, we predict that clusters of all masses feature a total WARM mass of $\sim 2 \times 10^{13}$~M$_{\odot}$ within $2 \times r_{200}$, which corresponds to approximately 10\% of the ICM mass for the more massive clusters, and $\sim 50$\% for the low-mass clusters (see Fig.~\ref{fig:MASS}).
-We show that at $5\times r_{200}$ the WARM halo mass is comparable to that of the hot ICM, specifically for the cluster mass range $M_1$ and $M_2$ with $\log M <14.5$.
-Therefore, it indicates that the circum--cluster warm gas is a significant reservoir of baryons, of which the soft excess emission near the virial radius represents only the ``tip of the iceberg''.
-This outer region, from 2 to 5 $r_{200}$ is dominated by WHIM gas, mostly located inside cosmic filaments \citep{galarraga2021, tuominen2021}.
-At this scale, our findings indicate that the soft excess is correlated with the WHIM fraction and gas abundance in filaments (refer to Fig.~\ref{fig:properties_R123}), showing that lower fraction of substructures, leads to a higher soft excess (refer to Fig.~\ref{fig:relax_Sx}).
+In general, we predict that clusters of all masses feature a total WARM mass of $\sim 2 \times 10^{13}$~M$_{\odot}$ within $2 \times r_{200}$, which corresponds to approximately 10\% of the ICM mass for the more massive clusters and to $\sim 50$\% for the low-mass clusters (see Fig.~\ref{fig:MASS}).
+We showed that at $5\times r_{200}$, the WARM halo mass is comparable to that of the hot ICM, in particular, for the cluster mass range $M_1$ and $M_2$ with $\log M <14.5$.
+This indicates that the circumcluster warm gas is a significant reservoir of baryons, of which the soft excess emission near the virial radius represents only a very small part.
+This outer region from 2 to 5 $r_{200}$ is dominated by WHIM gas that is mostly located inside cosmic filaments \citep{galarraga2021, tuominen2021}.
+At this scale, our findings indicate that the soft excess is correlated with the WHIM fraction and gas abundance in filaments (see Fig.~\ref{fig:properties_R123}).
+This shows that lower fraction of substructures leads to a higher soft excess (see Fig.~\ref{fig:relax_Sx}).